pkmh/vibing-with-snake/README.md

 - Q to quit

 ## notes
+FROM CLAUDE
-the snake speeds up gradually as it grows (from 120ms per tick down to a 50ms floor), 180-degree turns are blocked so you can't accidentally fold the snake into itself, and there's a session best score tracked across restarts.
+> The snake speeds up gradually as it grows (from 120ms per tick down to a 50ms floor), 180-degree turns are blocked so you can't accidentally fold the snake into itself, and there's a session best score tracked across restarts.
 Eating food gives you 10 points and grows the snake by one segment.